Shabbat Services

 Children are welcome at services!

 Children of all ages are always welcome at Mount Zion’s services.
 We believe that having children in the sanctuary allows them to experience group prayer, learn the tunes and texts of our prayers, and feel the joy of being part of a community.
 We have a library of children’s books and activity bags filled with fun fidgets that we encourage families to use in the sanctuary if desired.
 Children are welcome to be kids and make noises, but there are times when watching the service on our closed-circuit TV in the chapel will feel more comfortable.
-On Friday nights, we also have drop-in childcare available in room 102 staffed with a wonderful caregiver if you or your kids need a break.

 Saturday Morning